 This manga has a very emotional storyline, and the artwork depicts the same.
-The characters are portrayed in the right way as we get to know about the backstory of each character.
+The characters are portrayed in the right way as we get to know about each character’s backstory.
 But most of the character development is given to the main character that is Yousuke.

 With an amazing story and a great cast of characters, this is a story one should not miss to read.

-In the manga Fire Punch, two orphaned siblings Agni and Luna, are two of the “blessed,” humans who hold special abilities.
+In the manga Fire Punch, two orphaned siblings Agni and Luna, are two “blessed” humans who hold special abilities.
 Although not all who are blessed are kind, and after one of the “blessed” ambushes Agni and destroys his village, Agni fights to persist and take revenge.

 It is not your other go-to redemption story but is much more than that and for a depressing story and is for a mature audience.

-The people who are “blessed” are accepted and welcomed by the people, or they shun them.
+The people who are “blessed” are accepted and welcomed by the people or shun them.
 Agni and Luna are lucky.
 They found a village that received them.
 Just know that this manga is not for the weak-hearted.
 It grabs a lot of dark themes, such as slavery and persecution.
-We do not recommend this manga for anyone under the age of 18.
+We do not recommend this manga to anyone under the age of 18.
 It can get explicit sometimes.